krilleellerstoffe/krilleellerstoffe/README.md

 ### Hello 👋 my name is Christopher

 I am a systems developer student based in Malmö, Sweden.
 I have so far worked on projects revolving around webservices, database management, multi-threaded applications, sorting/searching algorithms, message communication and android development amongst others.
-Mostly focusing on OOP using Java and C# with the .NET ecosystem, Javascript, Python and MSSQL
+Mostly focusing on OOP using Java and C# with the .NET ecosystem, Javascript, PHP, Python and MSSQL

-- 🌱 I’m currently studying Artificial Intelligence and deepening my knowledge in Javascript, while working on my examination project with SAAF (Svensk AmatörAstronomisk Förening).
+- 🌱 I’m currently studying advanced Algorithmic methods for improving search and storage while working on my bachelor's thesis.

 <!--